What can the VBeam laser treat?In this office, we use it to treat:

 No. This laser cannot safely treat very dark skin.
 The darker the skin, the greater the risk of pigmentation problems.
 It will work well on moderately pigmented or olive skin (e.g., Asian or Hispanic), and works very easily on pale skin.

-Before any treatment would be considered you need evaluation by one of the dermatology providers in the office–Dr. Richard Wyatt, or Mike Brown, P.A.C.
+Before any treatment would be considered you need evaluation by one of the dermatology providers in the office—Dr. Richard Wyatt, Fariha Quereshy (NP), or Blair Maerowitz (PA).

 Although treatments are usually considered cosmetic (and therefore not covered by insurance), evaluation of the condition or lesions are often medically indicated and evaluation is often covered.
-The first step is usually to make an appointment with either Dr. Wyatt or Mike Brown.
+The first step is usually to make an appointment with either Dr. Wyatt or one of our other two dermatology providers.

 Sometimes treatment can be started at that visit, but more often treatment is scheduled for another day.
-Most laser treatments are actually done by the aesthetician on staff, Carol Marnelakis, but any one of the three of us can do the treatments.
+Most laser treatments are actually done by the aesthetician on staff, Ashley da Cunha, but any one of the four of us can do the treatments.

 - You should not have a tan when undergoing laser treatment.
 Tanned skin is more likely to be damaged by laser.